Back from blister, Syndergaard pitches Mets past Marlins 5-2

-Noah Syndergaard made a blistering return to the mound, overpowering the Miami Marlins for much of the night in the New York Mets' 5-2 win Sunday that finished their opening homestand.
+Returning to the mound with an extra day of rest after a blister forced him from New York's opener, Syndergaard overpowered the Miami Marlins for much of the night in the Mets' 5-2 win Sunday that finished their opening homestand.

+After the game, Mets captain David Wright put the team's new star of the game crown on Syndergaard's head .

-Given a 3-0 lead in the first, Syndergaard gave up a two-run double in the third to Dee Gordon after left fielder Yoenis Cespedes misplayed Miguel Rojas' fly ball for an error.
+Given a 3-0 lead in the first, Syndergaard yielded Dee Gordon's two-run double in the third after left fielder Yoenis Cespedes misplayed Miguel Rojas' fly ball for an error.
 Still trailing by a run, the Marlins put runners on second and third with two outs in the fifth when Syndergaard struck out Gordon on a high slider.

 Marlins slugger Giancarlo Stanton was hitless in three at-bats against Syndergaard, dropping to 0 for 11 against him.
 Fernando Salas pitched a perfect eighth and Addison Reed got three straight outs for his first save, completing the five-hitter.

-New York put runners at second and third with one out in the first when Bruce grounded to first baseman Justin Bour, who threw home in plenty of time to hang up Asdrubal Cabrera, who stopped about two-thirds of the way down the line.
-But Realmuto took his eyes off the ball and it ricocheted off his glove for an error as Cabrera came home.
-Neil Walker blooped an RBI single into left, and Volquez forced in a run with a four-pitch, bases-loaded walk to Conforto.
+New York put runners at second and third with one out in the first when Bruce grounded to first base.
+Justin Bour threw home in plenty of time to hang up Asdrubal Cabrera, who stopped about two-thirds of the way down the line, but Realmuto took his eyes off the ball and it ricocheted off his glove for an error as Cabrera came home.
+Neil Walker blooped an RBI single into left , and Volquez forced in a run with a four-pitch, bases-loaded walk to Conforto.

+Bruce homered to center in the fifth for a 4-2 lead and the crowd responded with "Bruuuce!" tributes, a turnaround from the boos during his late-season slump after the Mets acquired him from Cincinnati last summer.

+"This guy told me in spring training — he said, 'Listen, I am the guy you traded for,'" Collins said.
+"He said, 'I had the worst month in my career in New York.
+I understand that, but I'm a run producer.'"

 SLUMPING AT THE TOP